visprax/PyProjects/28-crawler/README.md

 A Coroutine will not be executed until it is awaited.
 A Future represents something that is executing anyway, ans simply allows to wait for it to finish, check if it has finished, or fetch the result if it has finished.
-A Future is a low-level awaitable, and usually there is no need to explicitely create one, to create one:\
+A Future is a low-level awaitable, and usually there is no need to explicitly create one, to create one:\
  ```
 f = asyncio.get_running_loop().create_future()
 ```